What is the CogAT®?

 What is the CogAT?

 The Cognitive Abilities Test (CogAT®) is a multiple choice K-12 assessment that is used to determine admissions into gifted and talented programs.
 CogAT Forms 7 and 8 are the two most recent editions, both covering the same material; Form 8 is given on a computer or tablet whereas Form 7 is given on paper.
-When prepping your child for the CogAT, it is essential to know which form they will take so that your child builds familiarity with the test-taking skills necessary for computers or paper.
+When going about CogAT Test prep, it is essential to know which form they will take so that your child builds familiarity with the test-taking skills necessary for computers or paper.
 Metropolitan areas commonly use the CogAT, with Seattle, Dallas, New York, Washington, DC and Chicago being some of the most popular areas for this test.